ultimateshadsform/Anycubic-Kobra-2-Series-Tools/docs/EMMC_RESTORE.md

 7. Reset the printer or power off / power on and you should have a fully working machine like at the time the backup was taken.

----
+## Case B

-B/ With the xfel tool in case your printer cannot boot at all or you are using a firmware version that disable the UART and you don't have access to the uboot shell.
+With the standard or the custom xfel tool in case your printer cannot boot or you are using a firmware version that disable the UART and you don't have access to the uboot shell.

 To boot into uboot shell: